See the World Global Perspective

 The estimated program cost for the trip is $1,900.
 Scholars will receive a travel grant to reduce their estimated effective payment to $1,400.
 Final cost information will be available in early January once we have a firm price for airfare, which is the largest component of the program fee.
 The fee will include, besides airfare, transportation to/from State College, lodgings, and 3 dinners.
 You should have an additional $250 available for food and incidental expenses during the trip.
 Scholars with demonstrated high financial need should contact Dr. Stoller about the possibility of additional financial support.
 Other possible sources of support are your academic college, and the Pennsylvania Commonwealth Scholarship (application deadline January 15).

-This course is open to all current sophomores through seniors at University Park.
+This course is open to all current second-year through fourth-year students at University Park.
 To apply, send an e-mail to Professor Anthony Olorunnisola by December 15.
 If you have taken COMM 410, you can register for the course directly in LionPath.

 - Spring Break